fabrizionastri/VSCode-Project-Structure-Plus/README.md

 ## Release Notes

+- 0.1.5
+  - Ignore and filter patterns can include (all or part of) relative paths, including (all or part of) file names and folder names.
+  - Accepted path delimiters include "/", "\\" and "\\\\" (to make it compatible with Windows, Linux and Mac)
 - 0.1.4
   - lines starting with `#` will be ignored in the `.project_structure_ignore` and `.project_structure_filter` files
 - 0.1.3